 Oslo seamlessly blends the old and the new, the urban and the natural, creating a city of contrasts that captivates both residents and visitors alike.
 Whether you're drawn to its rich history, vibrant cultural scene, or stunning natural landscapes, Oslo offers something for everyone.
 As you explore this dynamic city, you'll discover its unique charm and the many layers that make it a truly remarkable place.

-Ask HotBot: Where is oslo?
+Ask HotBot: Oslo is in which country?

-Ask HotBot: What to see in oslo?
+Ask HotBot: What to do in oslo?